 Love hard-boiled eggs, but curious about how to make the process seamless?

-Nobody likes messy, hard-to-peel hardboiled eggs, so here are some tried and true tips to make perfect eggs!
-I also like using this method because it helps avoid the green-tinged yolks that sometimes result from overcooking.
+Nobody likes messy, hard-to-peel hardboiled eggs, so here are some tried-and-true keto tips to make perfect eggs!
+I also like using this easy stovetop method because it helps avoid the green-tinged yolks that sometimes result from overcooking.

 Take the guesswork out of undercooking or overcooking hard-boiled eggs by following these simple steps.

-Use a pot that's large enough to lay one layer of eggs on the bottom.
+Use a pot large enough to lay one layer of eggs on the bottom.

 Make sure to gently lay the eggs in the pot to avoid cracks in your eggs.